Jianf-Wang/RSG/README.md

 3. To run experiments on iNaturalist 2018, Places-LT, or ImageNet-LT:

    Firstly, please prepare datasets and their corresponding list files.
-For the convenience, we provide the list files in the Google Drive and Baidu Disk.
+For the convenience, we provide the list files in Google Drive and Baidu Disk.

    <table><tbody>
    <!-- START TABLE -->